ComputationalRadiationPhysics/picongpu/doc/PARTICIPATE.md

   profile)
 - Go to your *GitHub* page and open a *pull request*, e.g. by clicking on *compare & review*
+- Select `ComputationalRadiationPhysics:dev` instead of the default `master` branch
 - Add additional updates (if requested to do so) by `push`-ing to your branch again.
 This will update the *pull request*.